ruyakrgl/ruyakrgl.github.io/blog.md

 ---
 layout: blog
-title: Blog
+title: The Idea Log
 nav: true
 footer: true
-description: This is the Awesome Jekyll Theme blog section.
+description: A collection of ideas, thoughts, and reflections.
 ---